-6.3.2.
-Usage Periods of Public and Private Keys
+6.3.2 Certificate Operational Periods and Key Pair Usage Periods

 Usage period of public keys is defined by the value of the field validity of every public key certificate (see chapter 7.1).
 Validity period of a private key may be shorter, which results from the possibility to cease private key usage at any time.